LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

     return int(100 / n)

 ```
-At least when you warn the user,
+When something goes wrong, if you warned the user,
 it is not your fault:
-The user should have read the manual (RTM).
+the user should have read the manual (RTM).